daanggc/rusk/README.md

 ## Contracts compilation

-To just compile all the genesis contracts without running the server:
+Compile all the genesis contracts without running the server:

 ```bash
 make contracts
 ```

-To generate a specific genesis contract:
+Compile a specific genesis contract:

 ```bash
 # generate the wasm for `transfer` contract
 make wasm for=transfer
 ```

-See also `make help` for all the available commands

 ## Docker support